stackbit-projects/marvelous-maple-b314f/content/pages/thank-you.md

 sections:
   - type: hero_section
     title: Thank You!
-    subtitle: >-
-      Thank you for contacting us.
-We will get back in touch with you soon.
-Have a great day!
+    subtitle: Thanks for the note.
+We'll get back to you soon.
     actions:
       - label: Back to homepage
         url: /